 Note that a Markdown-formatted Readme file is possible but PyPi won't display the contents as the long description if the Readme file is being used as the long description.
 This is a nicety of PyPi which provides a browsable interface to extra information about a package.

 To use a Markdown-formatted Readme file, assuming it is in the root of the project (analogous to the

 setup.py script, the call to

 long_description.
 As opposed to an instance using a ReStructuredText-formatted Readme where that kwarg argument would be

 Creating a Development Environment for a Python Package and Uploading it to PyPI

 Assuming you've created a

-.pypirc configuration file and registered for PyPI Live and PyPI Test, the directions for using twine rather than sdist are pretty much a drop-in-place replacement.
+.pypirc configuration file and registered for PyPI Live and PyPI Test as described above, the directions for using twine rather than sdist are pretty much a drop-in-place replacement.

-The directions that follow assume that you have a project you've built and have been hosting on GitHub, of which you have maybe been installing using the
+The directions that follow assume that you have a project you've built and have been hosting on GitHub and are ready to release to PyPi.

 Starting from the top, we will create a new virtual environment, clone in the repo, run tests and lint the project, register the package to PyPi Test and PyPi Live and then upload.